sebastienjust/containup-py/docs/source/howto-container-dependencies.md

-# How-to: Handle container dependencies
+# How-to: Handle container inter-dependencies

 In standard Docker Compose, you cannot explicitly wait for a service to finish installation or initialization (or heathcheck) before starting others: